Calathus (basket): Description and function

 The calathus usually had a narrow base and a flared top.
 The decoration on some of the ceramic calathi is taken to imitate the woven texture of a basket.
 This can be achieved by a painted design, but many calathi have open-work cut into their sides and some have impressed decoration.
 Calathi may occur with or without handles.
 In both the Greek and Roman worlds these baskets had many uses, but were especially associated with wool working and the harvest.

 The calathus is principally a multifunctional basket.
 Literary sources report that, depending on the context, the calathus could contain wool, but also food (bread, cheese, milk, fruits and vegetables), small animals or flowers.
 The calathi were most often made of willow rods, but other examples made from clay, metal, glass and stone are also known.
 A silver calathus with a golden rim is mentioned by Homer as belonging to Helen, this one even ran on wheels.
 Calathi are also depicted on Greek vases in other contexts.
 Illustrations on south-Italian vases make use of the calathus as a symbol of a future marital relationship.

-In Cyprus, a fragmentary figurine of a woman wearing a crown (polos in the shape of a calathus) has been identified as Aphrodite.
-Similar crowned limestone heads have been found all over the island.
-The calathus has traditionally been interpreted as a fertility symbol, reserved for goddesses or their priestesses.